ningtian/ningtian.github.io/_posts/2016-05-29-ning-tian-launched.md

 ---
 layout: post
-title: "Violent strikes against labor reforms are causing chaos in France."
+title: "Violent strikes are causing chaos in France."
 ---

 [source from <em>The Economist</em>][link]